bitscuit/374Computer/README.md

 Queen's University ELEC 374 project

 ## Purpose
-Design, simulate, implement, and verify a simple RISC computer consisting of a simple RISC processor, memory, and I/O on the Altera Cyclone III chip (EP3C16F484) of the Altera DE0 Board.
+Design, simulate, implement, and verify a simple RISC computer consisting of a five step processor, memory, and I/O on the Altera Cyclone III chip (EP3C16F484) of the Altera DE0 Board.

 ## Development Environment
 Altera Quartus II